 Our primary goal is that all children develop a life-long love of reading.
 This begins in the Early Years Foundation Stage (Nursery and Reception) where an interest in books and reading is encouraged through story-telling, nursery rhymes and through sharing a range of fiction and non-fiction books.
 All children from Reception upwards borrow books from our well-stocked library.

 In Reception and Key Stage 1, children’s ability to decode is developed through the ‘Read Write Inc’ phonics scheme.
 As children become fluent readers, more emphasis is placed on comprehension skills.
 This is supported through whole class teaching using class readers, guided reading sessions and independent reading opportunities.
-Children from Year 2 upwards participate in Reading Connectors, a reciprocal reading approach where children support each other in small groups to ask questions, make connections and investigate vocabulary.

 The Early Years Foundation Stage provides opportunities for emergent writing in all learning areas so that children have a purpose for writing.
 A ‘Book of the Week’ is also used to generate writing opportunities in Reception.